ictinnovaties-zorg/openwindesheart/README.md

 ## Credits

-We would like to thank Hogeschool Windesheim and the lecturate for ICT Innovations in healthcare for giving us this assignment.

-Further we would like to thank Allan Ritchie for creating the [ACR Reactive BluetoothLE Plugin](https://github.com/aritchie/bluetoothle).
+We would like to thank Allan Ritchie for creating the [ACR Reactive BluetoothLE Plugin](https://github.com/aritchie/bluetoothle).
 Without this open-source library our project would not have been finished within the specified amount of time.

 ## Contributions